-Visit our Charters and Guides pages for a very
+Visit our Florida Keys Charters and Guides pages for

-Key West fishing charters and guides.
-There you
+Key West fishing guides.
+There you can compare and

 Gulf of Mexico and the Florida Bay in the Upper Florida Keys.
 This makes

 for stellar fishing!
 The warm Gulf Stream current runs just off the coast

 of the Florida Keys and creates a path for migrating species of fish.

 The Florida Keys, both in the back country and the Atlantic side, contains

 more species of fish than anywhere else in the Atlantic making the

 Florida Keys fishing charters and Key West fishing charters will take

 you either to the oceanside or the flats and backcountry for a Florida Keys